jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 **Project:**
 &nbsp;&nbsp;&nbsp;&nbsp;**Sweep**  [https://goo.gl/Wi4mSq](https://goo.gl/Wi4mSq)

-Sweep is a free app that allows users to engage with the world around them in a completely new way.Whether the user is sitting at a bar, in a university lecture hall or waiting for a train, Sweep’s unique Geochat features allow users to unlock exclusive chats based on their location.
+Sweep is a free app that allows users to engage with the world around them in a completely new way.
+Whether the user is sitting at a bar, in a university lecture hall or waiting for a train, Sweep’s unique Geochat features allow users to unlock exclusive chats based on their location.

 **Key Tech:** Swift 4, ARKit, SceneKit, Git, Vuforia